-15 WCPFC-TCC2-2006-11 (Status Report on the Implementation of the ROP) and the Pacific Island Regional Fisheries Observer Certification and Training Policy Manual (2009).
+&lt;sup>13 WCPFC-TCC2-2006-11 (Status Report on the Implementation of the ROP) and the Pacific Island Regional Fisheries Observer Certification and Training Policy Manual (2009).

-16 FFA, personal communication.
+&lt;sup>14 FFA, personal communication.

-17 Some nations require that vessels fishing in their waters carry an observer that is not from the flag of the vessel.
+&lt;sup>15 Some nations require that vessels fishing in their waters carry an observer that is not from the flag of the vessel.

-20. Program management.
-The SPC/FFA PIRFO program coordinates the placement and deployment of observers, has established mechanisms for resolving disputes, conducts prebriefings and de-briefings, employs vessel safety checks, and has codes of conduct and standards for the performance of observers.

-21. New technologies.
+- 19. Certification in specific gears.
+The SPC/FFA PIRFO training program covers the gear technologies and operational procedures of purse seine, long lining, pole and line and observers can be categorized as fully trained in one or all of these major tuna-harvesting gear types. - 20.
+Program management.
+The SPC/FFA PIRFO program coordinates the placement and deployment of observers, has established mechanisms for resolving disputes, conducts prebriefings and de-briefings, employs vessel safety checks, and has codes of conduct and standards for the performance of observers. - 21.
+New technologies.
 The SPC/FFA PIRFO training program covers the use of data management tools.
 The SPC/FFA PIRFO program uses paper forms, but the use of use electronic logbooks for observers is being developed and trialed in some coastal States.